scalar-labs/scalar-kubernetes/docs/AzureMarketplaceGuide.md

    * The container images of Scalar products will be copied to your private container registry.

 1. Repeat these steps as needed.
    * You need several container images to run Scalar products on Kubernetes, but Azure Marketplace copies only one container image at a time.
-So, you need to subscribe to several plans (repeat subscribe operation) as needed.
+So, you need to subscribe to several software plans (repeat subscribe operation) as needed.
    * Container images that you need are the following.
         * Scalar DB
             * Scalar DB Server Default (2vCPU, 4GiB Memory)